anushkasagvekar4/spendwise/README.md

 ## Features

-- **Add Expenses:** Quickly add new expense transactions with details like amount, category,date,time, and description.
+- **Add Expenses**: Quickly add new expense transactions with details like amount, category, date, time, description, and optional image upload.
-- **Update Expenses:** Edit existing expenses with ease.
+- **Update Expenses**: Edit existing expenses with ease.
-- **Delete Expenses:** Remove transactions you no longer want to track.
+- **Delete Expenses**: Remove transactions you no longer want to track.
-- **Expense History:** View a detailed list of all your transactions.
+- **Expense History**: View a detailed list of all your transactions.
+- **Image Upload**: Users can upload images for expenses.
+Images are stored securely on the backend using Multer.
+- **Real-Time Updates**: After updating an expense, refresh the page to see the latest changes.
-- **Responsive Design:** Works seamlessly on mobile, tablet, and desktop.
+- **Responsive Design**: Works seamlessly on mobile, tablet, and desktop.

 ---